weidongxu-microsoft/work-notes/design_review/sample-collection.md

 After plugin reports success, automation will check the repository in `sdkExamplesPath`, and create GitHub pull request to merge the changes.
 It is possible that this release tag is already processed by a previous run of the automation (due to the stateless nature), in this case no changes and hence no pull request.

+Here is the [PoC implementation](https://github.com/weidongxu-microsoft/azure-rest-api-specs-examples-automation/) of the automation and Java SDK integration.
+1. `automation` folder contains the shared core functionality.
+2. `java` folder contains script handling the Java SDK examples.

-Here are a few [pull requests](https://github.com/weidongxu-microsoft/azure-rest-api-specs-examples/pulls) created by the automation (proof of concept implementation) for Java SDK.
+Here are a few [pull requests](https://github.com/weidongxu-microsoft/azure-rest-api-specs-examples/pulls) created by the automation (PoC implementation) for Java SDK.

+A few issues observed in PoC:
+1. Validation could take lots of time.
+Complication for each example could take a few seconds for Java.
+With some RP of thousands of examples, this could take long (thread pool not help much).
+We might prefer some hack to do this in batch mode.
+2. In some rare case, one run could pull 2 different version from a single package (if these version get released in short time).
+It could be a problem if the PR is configured as auto-merge.

 ## TODO